mariuszkuswik/KCNA/README.md

 **Namespaces** - Kubernetes also has a concept of *namespaces*, which are not to be confused with kernel namespaces that are used to isolate containers.
 A Kubernetes namespace can be used to divide a cluster into multiple virtual clusters, which can be used for multi-tenancy when multiple teams share a cluster. **Please note that Kubernetes namespaces are not suitable for strong isolation and should more be viewed like a directory on a computer where you can organize objects and manage which user has access to which folder.**

 ## Kubernetes API
 The core of the Kubernetes control plane is the API server.
 Without it, communication with the cluster is not possible, every user and every component of the cluster itself needs the api-server.
 The Kubernetes API lets you query and manipulates the state of API objects in Kubernetes (for example: Pods, Namespaces, ConfigMaps, and Events).
 The API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
 The API server is the front end for the Kubernetes control plane.
-The main implementation of a Kubernetes API server is kube-apiserver. kube-apiserver is designed to scale horizontally—that is, it scales by deploying more instances.
+The main implementation of a Kubernetes API server is **kube-apiserver**.
+kube-apiserver is designed to scale horizontally—that is, it scales by deploying more instances.
 You can run several instances of kube-apiserver and balance traffic between those instances.
 Everything has to go through the API Server.